ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^color-sum]: The additional one included in the sum of the digits was actually just leftover from when I was attempting to take the product of the digits.
 I just forgot to replace the one with a zero when I changed the algorithm to use the sum instead.
 Though the extra one doesn't alter the algorithm too much, as it just shifts the color mapping over by one.

-[^pattern-type]: I decided to go with a pixelated pattern like the one used by GitHub as opposed to the more geometric patterns used by websites like Techdirt as I thought it would be much easier to implement.
+[^pattern-type]: I decided to go with a pixelated pattern like the one used by GitHub as opposed to the more geometric patterns used by websites like Techdirt, as I thought it would be much easier to implement.
 That way I would be able to just create the pattern as a two dimensional list and convert it directly into an image.

 [^github-pattern]: I only really looked at the GitHub avatar pattern in this detail after I had designed the pattern generation algorithm I would use.
 Before then I had only really taken note that the avatars were symmetrical on the y-axis.
 If figured that by not analyzing the patterns too much, I would be able to be more creative in the design of the pattern generation algorithm I would create.

+[^8-pattern]: I decided to use an 8x8px pattern because it would provide sufficeient detail, while also being a power of two.
+Before doing the algorithm design, I tried manually creating some patterns using GIMP, and I found that using 8x8px patterns would work well.

 [^md5-coincidence]: The fact that the two both happened to be in amounts of 32 was actually entirely by coincidence.
 I kind of just lucked out there.